Agent Control Protocol: Admission Control for Agent Actions: Security Model

 \subsection{Limitations}

 The security guarantees of ACP rely on the integrity of the execution environment:

 \begin{itemize}[noitemsep] \item Compromise of the state backend (deletion or modification of history) breaks core guarantees. \item \textbf{Distributed deployments:} ACP's determinism guarantee holds per evaluator instance.
 In deployments with replicated or eventually-consistent state backends (e.g., Redis Cluster, Postgres streaming replicas), two evaluators may observe divergent ledger states and reach different admission decisions for the same agent at the same point in time.
-ACP does not specify a distributed consensus protocol; deployments requiring strict cross-instance consistency must enforce strong consistency at the storage layer. \item Incorrect implementation of the execution contract may lead to inconsistent behavior. \item The model does not address side-channel attacks or network-level adversaries. \item Post-quantum signature migration (ACP-SIGN-2.0 HYBRID, Ed25519 + ML-DSA-65) is implemented via the Cloudflare CIRCL library (\texttt{pkg/sign2/}).
+ACP does not specify a distributed consensus protocol; deployments requiring strict cross-instance consistency must enforce strong consistency at the storage layer. \item Incorrect implementation of the execution contract may lead to inconsistent behavior. \item The model does not address side-channel attacks or network-level adversaries. \item \textbf{Prompt-layer attacks and LLM-specific benchmarks.} ACP operates at the execution layer and does not prevent indirect prompt injection (IPI)~\cite{greshake2023not} at the prompt layer.
+An IPI attack that causes an agent to emit a low-risk request (e.g., \texttt{acp:cap:data.read}/\textsc{Public}, $\mathrm{RS}=0$) will be admitted by ACP, because the resulting tool call is individually valid.
+ACP's enforcement boundary is the tool call, not the instruction that produced it.
+Standard LLM agent benchmarks---AgentDojo~\cite{debenedetti2024agentdojo}, InjecAgent~\cite{zhan2024injecagent}, and AgentContract-Bench---evaluate prompt-layer manipulation resistance, which is a complementary but orthogonal property to execution-layer admission control.
+Prompt-layer defenses reduce the IPI attack surface; ACP enforces structural constraints over the action sequence regardless of how the request was generated.
+The two layers are composable: a prompt-layer filter applied before the tool call reaches the ACP admission boundary reduces the frequency of injected high-risk requests, while ACP provides the structural guarantee that high-risk requests are denied regardless of their origin.
+ACP's defense against formula-aware evasion (Experiment~10, \S\ref{sec:exp10}) addresses a distinct threat class: an adversary who drives $\mathrm{RS}=0$ across all requests---which BAR-Monitor detects via $\Delta\mathrm{BAR}$, not per-decision enforcement. \item Post-quantum signature migration (ACP-SIGN-2.0 HYBRID, Ed25519 + ML-DSA-65) is implemented via the Cloudflare CIRCL library (\texttt{pkg/sign2/}).
 ML-DSA-65 signing latency is approximately 100--130\,\textmu s (vs.\ 25\,\textmu s for Ed25519), remaining well below state-backend latency; see \S\ref{sec:implementation}. \end{itemize}

 ACP is therefore best understood as a control-layer mechanism whose guarantees are conditioned on the integrity of the state backend and the execution environment.
 When these components operate correctly, ACP provides strong guarantees on decision consistency and temporal behavior under adversarial inputs.
 When the state backend is compromised (e.g., history deleted by a privileged operator), the governance guarantees collapse; this is a declared residual risk, not a design oversight.
 Deployments in high-assurance environments should pair ACP with tamper-evident storage---a cryptographically chained log structure that makes deletion and modification detectable (motivating a future ACP-LEDGER-1.0 specification).